SANBI-NBA/plant-protection-level/quarto/readmes/workflow.md

 #### Check and update taxonomy

-The plant Protection Level assessment is based on a random sample of 900 species that also informs South Africa’s national Red List Index for plants.
+The plant protection level assessment is based on a random sample of 900 species that also informs South Africa’s national Red List Index for plants.
 The list of species that is included in the sample is managed in the national plant Red List database.
 Taxonomic changes to Red Listed